Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 ### Margot Robbie: A True Enneagram Type 8

 In the realm of the Enneagram, Type 8 is known as The Challenger.
 This type is characterized by its inherent desire to protect themselves and those around them, assertive nature, and ability to make powerful impacts.
-They are natural leaders, assertive, passionate, practical, and often have a formidable presence.
+They are natural leaders, bold, passionate, practical, and often have a formidable presence.
 They tend to exhibit an intense energy that commands attention and respect.

 #### Unraveling the Enneagram 8 in Margot Robbie

 Margot Robbie's life and career provide evidence of her being a Type 8.
 From her breakthrough role in the "Wolf of Wall Street" alongside <a href="/blog/famous-enneagram-types/Leonardo-DiCaprio">Leonardo DiCaprio</a> to her fearless portrayal of Harley Quinn in the DC Universe, Robbie's career choices reflect her audacity, resilience, and ambition – traits commonly associated with Type 8 personalities.

-#### A Willingness to Confront and Embrace Anger
+#### A Willingness to Confront and Embrace anger

 Type 8 personalities are not afraid to confront conflicts head-on, and neither is Robbie.
-In many of her roles, she has embraced intense emotions and controversy with conviction.
+She has embraced intense emotions and controversy with conviction in many of her roles.
 Her portrayal of Tonya Harding, an Olympic figure skater entangled in a scandal, demonstrated her ability to channel her anger into her performance, making it a raw and gripping experience for viewers.

 #### Commanding Presence and Intensity

 Robbie's commanding screen presence echoes the inherent intensity that Type 8s possess.
 Her performance in "Bombshell," where she played a journalist challenging a toxic workplace culture, underlines this aspect of her personality.
-Her fearless depiction of a woman standing up against systemic issues exuded an intense energy characteristic of a Type 8.
+Her fearless depiction of a woman standing up against systemic issues exuded an intense energy characteristic of Type 8.

-#### In Tune with Her Body
+#### In Tune With Her Body

-Type 8s are know for having a strong connection with her body.
+Type 8s are known for having a strong connection with their body.
 Margot has shared in various interviews about her commitment to fitness, not just for roles but as part of her lifestyle.
 This understanding and ownership of her physicality mirror the Type 8's focus on self-reliance and personal strength.
-This can be seen further in how she gets excited to do her own stunts.
+This can be seen further in how she gets excited to do her stunts.

 <div
  style="display: flex;